 GENERAL AND SPECIFIC TERMS AND CONDITIONS

-1. General Terms and Conditions: although not set out here, the Confetra General Terms used by Italian Carriers and Forwarding Agents and filed with the national Chambers of Commerce on 7.01.97 apply.
+1. General Terms and Conditions: the Confetra General Terms used by Italian Carriers and Forwarding Agents and filed with the national Chambers of Commerce on 7.01.97 apply to all matters not specified herein.

-2. Object: pursuant to and through the effects of Legislative Decree 286/2005, the term carrier means BRT S.p.A. whose registered office is at 67 Foro Buonaparte, Milan, and whose operating and administrative office is at 42 via E. Mattei in Bologna, registered on the Register of road hauliers of articles on behalf of third parties, as specifically specified in art.
-20 below.
+2. Object: pursuant and consequent to Legislative Decree 286/2005, the term carrier means BRT S.p.A. whose registered office is at Foro Buonaparte 67, Milan, and whose operating and administrative office is at via E. Mattei 42, Bologna, registered on the Register of road hauliers of articles on behalf of third parties, as specifically specified in art.
+21 below.
 The carrier undertakes to transport goods according to the type and quantity set out in the Transport Documents and in every case in accordance with the instructions in the registration book of the vehicles used for transport.
 The places where the goods will be collected from and the destinations to where they will be delivered will be those specified in the Transport Documents as set out in art.
-16 below.
+17 below.

 4. Carrier's liability: haulage in Italy is undertaken according to the law, arts.
 1693, 1694 and 1696 of the Italian Civil Code, as amended by art.
 10 of Legislative Decree (D. Lgs.)
 286/2005, with the consequent provision of a compensation limit, in the event of the loss of, or damage to, the transported goods, equal to 1.00 (one) euro per kilogram of gross weight of the lost or damaged goods.
 The said limit, according to the express and agreed will of the parties, will apply not only to situations involving the loss of or damage to the goods, but also in all other cases which directly or indirectly involve the carrier's liability.
 Haulage abroad is regulated according to the Geneva Convention (Law 1621/60 and amendments), so the compensation limit set in this convention will apply (S.D.R. x 8.33 = compensation per gross kg of lost or damaged goods), for the loss of or damage to goods, as well as the limit established therein in the event of late delivery.
 If no order is made for all risks cover, connected or not with the consignor's own insurance, the latter undertakes not to claim compensation from the Carrier for amounts exceeding the compensation limit provided for by D. Lgs.
 286/2005, the C.M.R. convention or the Warsaw Convention, according to the applicable law.
 Whether in keeping with legislative requirements or applying an insurance order, the consignee must include in the waybill specifications and detailed reservations relating to the apparent condition of the goods and its packaging, the inclusion of general reserves having no binding effect.
 In the latter case, the carrier will not be held liable for loss or damage to the goods transported.
 Any complaints regarding the responsibility of the carrier for partial loss of or damage to the goods transported, not immediately identifiable at the time of delivery, must be notified in writing to the carrier, subject otherwise to loss of the right to claim, within 8 calendar days of the date of receipt in the case of domestic shipments; for international shipments, the terms specified in the Geneva Convention (Law 1621/60 and amendments) shall apply.